galaxyproject/training-material/CONTRIBUTING.md

 Once you are feeling more comfortable, you can propose changes to this training material.

-In [issues](https://github.com/bgruening/training-material/issues) and [project management system](https://github.com/bgruening/training-material/projects), you will find lists of issues to fix and features to changes (with the "newcomer-friendly" label for example).
+In [issues](https://github.com/bgruening/training-material/issues) and [project management system](https://github.com/bgruening/training-material/projects), you will find lists of issues to fix and features to change (with the "newcomer-friendly" label for example).
 Feel free to solve them.

-We strongly recommend you to read and follow Software Carpentry's recommendations on [lesson design](https://swcarpentry.github.io/lesson-example/01-design/) and [lesson writing](http://swcarpentry.github.io/instructor-training/19-lessons/) if you planned to add or change some training material, and also to check the [structure of the training material](#how-the-training-material-is-structured).
+We strongly recommend you read and follow Software Carpentry's recommendations on [lesson design](https://swcarpentry.github.io/lesson-example/01-design/) and [lesson writing](http://swcarpentry.github.io/instructor-training/19-lessons/) if you plan to add or change some training materials, and also to check the [structure of the training material](#how-the-training-material-is-structured).

 ## Pull Requests